A1Liu/a1liu.github.io/_posts/2019-09-15-programming-language-ideas.md

    loosen restriction at use site and at declaration site (where a variable is declared the type vs where the type/interface itself is declared)
 3. Variables are mutable by default
+4. Untyped variables are type inferred by default, and untyped parameters are structurally polymorphic by default